-At the beginning of the 7th semester of academic year enrollment (typically the fall semester of senior year) the student must form an advisory committee comprising two members of the Department of Archaeology graduate faculty, and submit their names to the Director of Graduate Studies.
+At the beginning of the 7th semester of academic year enrollment (typically the fall semester of senior year) the student must form an advisory committee comprising two members of the graduate faculty of Archaeology, and submit their names to the Director of Graduate Studies.
 One of these members should be named as the student’s advisor of record.
 The student is responsible for working with his/her advisory committee to finalize a full program of study, including demonstration of foreign language proficiency, as well as outline a Master’s project.
 The final Program of Study and proposed Master’s project must be submitted by the end of the student’s 7th semester for review by the Graduate Studies Committee.
 Once approved, it will be entered in the student’s file.
 The Program of Study and proposed Master’s project may be changed subject to approval of the student’s advisory committee and the Director of Graduate Studies.
 All such modifications must be finalized in writing.

 In planning their program of study, students and their advisors should be attentive to upcoming faculty leaves and to projected course-scheduling (e.g., noting that not all survey courses, in particular, are offered every year).
 Students are responsible for maintaining regular contact and communication with their advisors.
 Faculty review and evaluate graduate student progress at the end of both the fall and spring semesters.
 Continuation in the program is contingent upon a student’s satisfactory progress.